Different Types of Belly Button Piercings

 A navel (belly button) piercing passes through the rim of the navel.
-While they are typically done just above the navel on the top ridge, they can also go anywhere around the outside of the navel, wherever there is a fold or "lip."
+While they are typically done just above the navel on the top ridge, they can also go anywhere around the outside of the navel (wherever there is a fold or "lip").

 This type of piercing is fairly common, particularly among women.
 Almost every body type can be pierced in this location.
-The only exception is if the line your torso creates when you bend over runs directly through the belly button, rather than up around the ribs.
+The only exception is if the line your torso creates when you bend at the stomach runs directly through the belly button, rather than up around the ribs.
 If this is the case, healing will be extremely difficult due to constant pressure and irritation, and so it should probably be avoided.

-Traditionally, they are not the easiest to heal.
+Traditionally, these are not easy to heal.
 I personally have had mine pierced twice.
 The first time, while in college, I ended up having to remove the ring due to an infection that occurred when I got really sick and my immune system decided to stop functioning properly.
 I later got it re-pierced.
 Out of all my piercings, however, I will say that this is the one that gives me the most grief.
 It frequently gets snagged on blankets and gets irritated every time I am hit with a cold.

 Below, find a comprehensive guide to the different types of navel piercings.

 - Once healed, they can be changed out and replaced with captive bead rings or J-bars (a curved barbell in the shape of a J).

-This seems to be the body modification of choice among teenage girls, but it is important to keep in mind that wearing tight clothing can irritate the wound and prevent healing from occurring.
+- This seems to be the body modification of choice among teenage girls, but it is important to keep in mind that wearing tight clothing can irritate the wound and prevent healing from occurring.